Gold for the Caesars

 Gold for the Caesars (Oro per i Cesari) is a 1963 peplum film starring Jeffrey Hunter and Mylène Demongeot.
-Originally planned as an American production, the film was later became an Italian-French international co-production after the poor box office return of King of Kings.
+Originally planned as an American production, the film later became an Italian-French international co-production after the poor box office return of King of Kings.
 It was shot in Italy in 1962.
-The film is credited to André De Toth in the United States and both De Toth and Sabatino Ciuffini in Italy.
+The film is credited to Andre de Toth in the United States and both de Toth and Sabatino Ciuffini in Italy.
 Second unit director Riccardo Freda has claimed to have shot the entire film, while De Toth biographies make little input regarding his work on the film.
 Actress Mylène Demongeot has also backed up that Freda had taken charge on the films set.

-Plot
+Plot/Synopsis

+In 96A.D., aspiring Caesars finance their political ascent and power by having slaves mine for large quantities of gold near Cartago Nova (New Carthage - Cartagena) in Hispania (Spain).
+There is a massacre involving Spanish Celts and also a truce for a gold-searching expedition.

+Lacer is an architect slave who overseas a Roman mine run by cruel centurion Rufu.
+Lacer has been promised his freedom if he helps finish the mine.
+He falls in love with Penelope, mistress of the pro consul Maximus.